5 Fire Safety Regulations Every Business in Oxfordshire Needs to Know

 5. Staff Training & Fire Drills are Mandatory

-• Keep written records of training and drills
+Keeping written records of training and drills.

-• Display clear fire signage and exit instructions
+Displaying clear fire signage and exit instructions.

 We can also assist with fire marshal training or help review your evacuation protocols.